 This is a third year course, and the focus is on strong critical thinking, reading, and writing skills.
-Each week you are required to submit at the beginning of the class a one page (250-300 words) typed analysis of the main themes and arguments of the assigned articles for that week.
-There is no reading submission for week 1, meaning that there will be nine submissions total.
+Each week you are required to submit at the beginning of the class a short one page (250 words) typed analysis of the main themes and arguments of the assigned articles for that week.
+There is no reading submission for week 1 or week 12.
 Once students hand in a minimum of seven reading submissions, they will be eligible to receive one free point.